Code-Institute-Submissions/GigiLi89-PP1/README.md

 ## W3C Validator
 Tested 2023-03-01, result:
 ### Index page
-- Could not have an <a> as a decendant to <button>.
+- Could not have an a tag as a decendant to button tag.
 This was solved by putting only an a href-tag ad styling it.
-- Changed my <section> to <div> since I'm not using a header and only h2.
+- Changed my section tag to div tag since I'm not using a header and only h2.
 ### Gallery page
 - Same issue with the button since I used the same code.
-- Changed my <section> to <div> since I'm not using a header and only h2.
+- Changed my section tag to div tag since I'm not using a header and only h2.
-- I had a <div> without a closing tag
+- I had a div tag without a closing tag
 ### Contact page
-- Changed my <section> to <div> since I'm not using a header and only h2.
+- Changed my section tag to div tag since I'm not using a header and only h2.
 ### Thanks page
-- <button> issue and <section> issue, the same as the other pages.
+- button tag issue and section tag issue, the same as the other pages.

 ### CSS Stylesheet
 - Forgot to put px after a unit